Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code

-The other primary method for evolving the magnetic field is constrained transport (CT).
 Constrained transport is formally divergence free, and when implemented numerically it typically results in divergence errors on the order of machine round off error \citep{evans_1988, gardiner_2005, stone_athena_2008, stone_2009, zingale_castro_2020, almgren_castro_2020}.
 This is accomplished by tracking magnetic fields on a staggered, face centered grid rather than using cell-centered averages.
 These face centered values are used in conjunction with Riemann fluxes to calculate edge centered electric fields, and those electric fields are used to update the magnetic field.
 Thus, the trade-off for a divergence-free method is significant additional algorithmic complexity and associated computational expense, which can make the method more challenging to implement in a particle based scheme or when using unstructured meshes.

 The Cholla code (Computational Hydrodynamics On paraLLel Architectures) \citep{schneider_2015} is a fixed grid, finite volume hydrodynamics code for astrophysics that was designed to run natively on GPU-based supercomputers.
 It employs an unsplit 3D hydrodynamics integrator based on the Van Leer predictor-corrector method \citep{falle_1991, van_leer_2006} and was designed to be extended to MHD using constrained transport \citep{evans_1988}.
 This work presents the MHD extension of Cholla.
 Our MHD implementation largely follows the Van Leer + Constrained Transport (VL+CT) method presented in \cite{stone_2009} with modifications for GPUs.
 It also uses an HLLD Riemann solver \citep{hlld_2005} and includes second \citep{stone_2009} and third \citep{felker_2018} order reconstruction in the characteristic variables \citep{stone_athena_2008}.
 We also highlight implementation choices that are particularly relevant to solving these equations on GPUs.